Climbing Rwenzori Mountains

 Day 7: Fifth day Trek

-After a short debriefing, we sign off and walk 2 kilometers downward to the vehicle for transfer to our overnight accommodation to relax and recoup or depart straight to Kampala/Entebbe International Airport for a late night flight home.
+After a short debriefing, we sign off and walk 2 kilometers downward to the vehicle for transfer to our overnight accommodation to relax and recoup.
+Depart straight to Entebbe International Airport the next day for the evening flight home.

 Meal plan: Breakfast, Lunch.
 End of service